 You may send your professor an email to instigate a grade appeal within 1 week after the grade posting in Carmen.
 Appeals must have strong evidence-based arguments that reference specific components of the assignment's grading criteria.
 Appeals can result in an unchanged grade, a higher grade, or a lower grade.
-To initiate an appeal, please download and submit this form via email to your TA Download submit this form via email to your TA.
+To initiate an appeal, please download and submit this form via email to your TA.